deeplearning4j/deeplearning4j/overview.md

 * **LibSvmRecordReader** for Support Vector Machine
 * **VideoRecordReader** for reading Video

-For re-organizing, joining, Normalizing and transforming data.
+For re-organizing, joining, normalizing and transforming data.

 * **Transform**

-Specific Transform implementations
+Specific transform implementations

 * **CategoricalToIntegerTransform** to convert category names to integers
 * **CategoricalToOneHotTransform** convert catagory name to onehot representation